 International Invitational Tournaments in classical chess won by Viktor Korchnoi

-Palmarès of Viktor Korchnoi's more than sixty major International Invitation tournament
+Palmarès of Viktor Korchnoi's more than sixty major International Invitation GM tournament

 wins in classical chess (excluding International Open, excluding national Championships, excluding won matches, excluding victories in team events and individual first board prizes, and excluding rapid and blitz tournaments):

 - International Invitation (all-play-all) round robin